 Sometimes the client might take a bit too long to respond; this is not indefinite disapproval.
 Clients need to carefully review proposals before they can agree to them, a process that might take some time.
 With this in mind, a consultant can follow up by asking if there are any pending questions and if they would like to discuss further on the phone.

-Writing a Consulting Proposal
+Writing the Proposal

 A consulting proposal should not be a one-fit-all.
 It should be reflective of the distinct project it is meant for.
-However, there are common components that should be present in every consulting proposal.
+However, there are common components that should be present in every proposal.

 Cover page